drdominicsingaraj/ccp/Glossary.md

 3. **Set Up OUs**: Organize your accounts into OUs and assign relevant policies.
 4. **Apply SCPs**: Define and apply SCPs to manage permissions and maintain security standards.

+## AWS Well-Architected Framework

+The AWS Well-Architected Framework is a guide for building and operating secure, efficient, and resilient systems in the cloud.
+It provides a set of best practices and a consistent approach for evaluating architectures.

+### The Five Pillars of the AWS Well-Architected Framework

+1. **Operational Excellence**: Focuses on running and monitoring systems to deliver business value and continually improving processes and procedures.
+2. **Security**: Concentrates on protecting information and systems, ensuring confidentiality and integrity of data, and establishing controls to detect security events.
+3. **Reliability**: Ensures that workloads perform their intended functions correctly and consistently over time.
+4. **Performance Efficiency**: Looks at how to use computing resources efficiently to meet system requirements and maintain that efficiency as demand changes and technologies evolve.
+5. **Cost Optimization**: Involves understanding and controlling where money is being spent, selecting the most appropriate and right number of resource types, and scaling to meet business needs without overspending.

+### Additional Points

+- **Sustainability Pillar**: Recently added to help you build and operate workloads that are environmentally friendly.
+- **Well-Architected Tool**: A service provided by AWS to review and measure your architecture against best practices.
+- **Well-Architected Labs**: Provides hands-on labs to help you learn how to implement best practices and measure your workloads.
+- **Well-Architected Reviews**: Periodic reviews recommended to ensure that workloads remain aligned with best practices as they evolve.

+### Best Practices and Design Principles

+- **Automate Everything**: Automation can help make architectural experimentation easier, and operational problems more predictable to manage.
+- **Document Everything**: Keep thorough documentation to ensure that everyone has the same understanding of how systems are designed and managed.
+- **Make Frequent, Small, Reversible Changes**: This approach helps to minimize the scope of any one change and increases the overall agility of the team.

+## AWS Cloud Adoption Framework (CAF)

+The AWS Cloud Adoption Framework (CAF) is a blueprint for cloud adoption that provides best practices and guidance to support your organization throughout the cloud adoption journey.

+### Six Perspectives of AWS CAF

+#### Business Perspective

+- **Focus**: Aligns IT strategy with business goals.
+- **Key Activities**: Define business outcomes, identify stakeholders, establish governance models.
+- **Benefits**: Ensures cloud initiatives drive desired business outcomes.

+#### People Perspective

+- **Focus**: Supports human resources and staffing strategies that adapt to cloud-based operating models.
+- **Key Activities**: Develop talent, create new roles, and adjust organizational structures.
+- **Benefits**: Builds a cloud-savvy workforce ready to deliver on cloud capabilities.

+#### Governance Perspective

+- **Focus**: Helps align IT governance with organizational governance.
+- **Key Activities**: Implement best practices for budgeting, cost management, and asset compliance.
+- **Benefits**: Provides a framework for making consistent and informed decisions.

+#### Platform Perspective

+- **Focus**: Ensures the implementation of efficient and effective technology platforms.
+- **Key Activities**: Select appropriate technologies, optimize for the cloud, and manage architecture.
+- **Benefits**: Delivers a robust and secure platform for cloud services.

+#### Security Perspective

+- **Focus**: Protects information and systems by ensuring confidentiality, integrity, and availability.
+- **Key Activities**: Define security policies, manage data protection, and establish risk management protocols.
+- **Benefits**: Enhances the security posture and compliance of cloud workloads.

+#### Operations Perspective

+- **Focus**: Manages and automates operations to deliver continuous value.
+- **Key Activities**: Implement monitoring, incident response, and process optimization.
+- **Benefits**: Increases operational efficiency and system reliability.

+### CAF Additional Points

+- **CAF Alignment**: Aligns cloud strategy with the AWS Well-Architected Framework.
+- **CAF Resources**: Offers tools like the AWS CAF Alignment Tool to assess cloud readiness.
+- **Continuous Improvement**: Encourages iterative improvement of cloud practices.